jbinto/redux-voting-server/README.md

 AssertionError: expected { Object (size, _root, ...) } to equal { Object (size, _root, ...) }
 ```

+## Lessons learned

+* Immutable collections are pretty awkward to work with at first.

 ## Debugging mocha tests

 ```